michaelwkuhn/michaelwkuhn.github.io/index.md

 ## Memberships and elected Offices

-Member of the Advisory Board of the German Water Association DWA, Hennef
+Chair of the Advisory Board of the German Water Association DWA, Hennef

 Member of the German Standard Association for Waste Water Treatment Plants, DIN, Berlin

 Member on the Committee of Foreign Trade, IHK Rhein-Neckar, Mannheim

-Member of the board of German Water Partnership, Berlin Hoepfingen, January
+Member of the board of German Water Partnership, Berlin

 ## Contact

 **E-Mail:** info % kuhn-gmbh % de